smarter-sh/smarter/smarter/react/packages/smarter-common/README.md

 Contains the following:

-- React Tabbed ListView that works with any Smarter resource (Plugin, LLMClient, etcetera)
+- React Tabbed ListView that works with any Smarter resource (Plugin, LLMClient, etcetera).
+Implements a session-cached toggle view of any List REST API response.
 - Django REST API integration functions

 Downstream React apps install this package as